-When it comes to building upper body muscle groups like the chest, triceps, and deltoids, there are two exercises that always appears as the two top recommendations: dips and bench presses.
+When it comes to building upper body muscle groups like the chest, triceps, and deltoids, most people will talk about the dips VS bench as they are the top two recommended chest exercise to do.
 These two exercises were specifically designed to work on developing our upper body muscles.
 However, a question that always manages to spring up in any conversation regarding upper body workout is which of the two offer the better benefit?

 In this article, we will take a closer look at dips and the bench press to figure out which one reigns supreme at the top as the best chest exercise.